cv/crab/README.md

       ...

+To convert a bunch of stories in one go, this pipe does the trick:

+    $ crab story list --iteration "Iteration 7" | cut -f 1 -d : | xargs crab story pull

+They will be saved inside `./features/grooming`, `./features/defined`, etc. The reason for using subdirs named after the status is so that stories can be fleshed out and their scenarios added, moved around and completed without necessarily breaking the build for others.

+To see if there have been any changes to a story in Rally, try this:

+    $ crab story diff features/completed/US1010-safely-dispose-of-evidence.feature

 Some data about stories can also be edited straight from the command line.
 In that sense, `crab` acts more like a command-line interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have:

     $ crab story create "Secure Access to Flying Fortress Controls"
     US1004: Secure Access to Flying Fortress Controls (grooming)